hybridgroup/gobot-dotgo-2017/rover/README.md

 You will need the server location of the MQTT server to use for the base station.

-Now, when the heartbeat data is received from base station, the built-in LED with change color.
+When the heartbeat data is received from the base station, the built-in LED will change color.

 #### OS X